Doré v Barreau du Québec: Reasons of the court

 A court reviewing the decision-maker's decision must decide whether the decision reflects a proportional balancing of the Charter protections in play.

 In applying the above analysis to Doré's case, the Court found that the issue was how to balance the right of freedom of expression and making open criticism of the judicial process with the need to ensure civility in the legal profession.
-The Court went on to find that the Discipline Council's decision to reprimand Doré was not an unreasonable balance.
+The Court went on to find that the Discipline Council's decision to reprimand Doré was not unreasonable on the balance.